Febrero: Sneak Peek: Bouns Content :

 I’ll tell her when she’s ready.

 “Look a puppy!”
 Artemis’ sweet voice pulled his vision to the tiny girl that resembled her mother.
-She giggled when she pushed her on the tire swing that, for the longest, had remained outside his backyard from a few years ago when he had bought the cabin house.
+She giggled when she pushed her on the tire swing that, for the longest time, had remained outside his backyard from a few years ago when he had bought the cabin house.

 The little girl pointed at the sky.
-The clouds shifting in tune with the humidity in the warm May weather.
+The clouds shifted in tune with the humidity in the warm May weather.
 The air drew into us as the human world sparkled and stretched hot.
-The cloud shaped dog thickened and glinted gold.
-It moved once, twice and like sand, trickled down from the sky, gently lowering down in front of the elated girl in a stretched out bow.
+The cloud-shaped dog thickened and glinted gold.
+It moved once, twice and, like sand, trickled down from the sky, gently lowering down in front of the elated girl in a stretched out bow.

-He had stopped the swing and they had watched in awe.
-Artemis had seen a dog in the clouds and gave it form.
+He had stopped the swing, and they had watched in awe.
+Artemis had seen a dog in the clouds and given it form.

 Dangerous.